Museum of Boulder

 It's a little-known fact that Boulder established itself as a health retreat even in its earliest days, with a focus on natural foods and fresh air.
 See how these early ideas took hold and how they persist today in Boulder's health-conscious lifestyle.
 Learn about the health foods produced here — from tea to tofu — and share your own preferences on healthy eating.

-Boulder's obsession for outdoor fun is contagious.
+Boulder's obsession with outdoor fun is contagious.
 Come see if you can rescue a virtual climber stranded on Longs Peak in the Rocky Mountain Rescue Challenge, see a bike that was raced by a pro cyclist, learn about Boulder’s many Olympic athletes and check out a ski suit made by Spyder, a local company.